NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ## CONTROL MESSAGE FORMATS

+(This is not relevant - we currently don't support control messages.
+It's a design sketch only.)

 Control messages are sent to Sonar under topics `<cluster>.control.<role>` where `<cluster>` is as configured in the `[global]` section and `<role>` is `node` or `master`.
 If a topic-prefix has been set, the topics will also have to be `<prefix>.<cluster>.control.<role>`.
 The messages will have